This article examines the causes and offers possible solutions to resolve the MS Excel error “Excel Found Unreadable Content”.

 Approaches to fixing this error

 When fixing this error, there is no specific manual approach that works in all cases.
-This is because it will depend on the cause of file corruption.
+This is because it will depend on the cause of Excel file corruption.
 Therefore, before you start troubleshooting the corrupt file, make a copy of the original file so that you have a backup should your recovery efforts cause further damage on your spreadsheet.

 Method 1: Convert your spreadsheet to HTML and back to .xls format